wp-plugins/simple-links/readme.txt

 As of version 1.1 this will automatically generate class names for each level for menu system.
 You can add classes to your theme's style.css file to style it accordingly.
 You may want to use something like margins to set the levels apart.

+= What if I want functionality which is not built in? =

+I do offer preminum services for buiding custom add-ons for additional functionality.
+Otherwise you are welcome to alter the code in any way or build your own add-ons. keep in mind, if you edit the code directly, it will break on update.
+The best way to customize is using the built in filters or template overides.
+If you have a cool add-on you have developed, let me know, I may want to publish your work.

 == Changelog ==